 Any text of an amount exceeding fair use standards (herein defined as more than two or three sentences or the equivalent thereof) or any graphic material reproduced from another source requires permission from the copyright holder and, if feasible, the original author(s) and also requires identification of the source; e.g., previous publication.

-The submitted manuscript would be check for plagiarism using Plagiarism Checker X Professional.
+The submitted manuscript will be checked for plagiarism by Editor-in-Chief using Plagiarism Checker X Professional.
 A maximum of 20% of similarities is allowed.

-In certain cases where the results of similarity checks show doubtful results (close to the established limit), the second examination will be carried out using Turnitin with the same similarity limit of 20%.
+In certain cases where the similarity checks show doubtful results (close to the established limit), the second examination will be conducted using Turnitin with the same similarity limit of 20%.